yao-creative/yiyaotan-site/content/blog/ee/invariants.md

 2. Interviewing their employees of **Series-B companies**
     1. **They'd see themselves continuing to work and grow in their startup for the next 5 years.**
-    2. **They're allowed to ship products and make opinionated judgements without Founder micromanagement.**
+    2. **They're allowed to build and deploy products and make opinionated judgements without Founder micromanagement.**
     3. **Founders do listen the smart people they hire.**

 3. Asking the founders during reverse interviews, (good VC) like questions (similar to Heilmeier's Catechisms):